-Mr J and Miss S purchased a fractional timeshare membership from a timeshare provider (the 'Supplier') in July 2018.
+Mr J and Miss S purchased a fractional membership of a timeshare from a timeshare provider (the 'Supplier') in July 2018.
 They entered into an agreement with the Supplier to buy 1,040 fractional points at a cost of £14,430.
-That purchase was funded by a different lender and as such is being dealt with in a separate decision.
+This purchase was funded by a different lender and as such is being dealt with in a separate decision.